 Yes, I had this ‘head-knowledge’ that God uses the broken.
 I have read the stories.
 He has done it throughout history, but surely He didn’t mean ME!
 Anyone but ME, right?

 God Uses Broken People and He Handpicked You!

-God uses the weak of this world, God uses the broken of this world and God chose YOU, because it’s that weakness and brokenness and those mistakes that give you a voice to reach those people who maybe feel like THEY don’t measure up.
+God uses those of us who are flawed, who have weaknesses and God chose YOU because it’s that weakness and brokenness and those mistakes that give you a voice to reach those people who maybe feel like THEY don’t measure up.